Brant/project_dj/README.md

 ### You'll need a couple of things beforehand
 1. either setuptools or pip
 2. virtualenv
+3. sqlite3

+## Jump right in
+If you want to jump right into designing a homepage, head to:

+	./assets/themes/dj/templates/website/home.html

 ## Customize settings
 - Customize *your* settings in ./dj/settings.py
 - Customize *global* (commitable, project based) settings in ./dj/conf/*.py